-The Life-Changing Benefits of Journaling and Note-Taking
+The Power of Journaling

 All the writing I’d do – if you want to call it “writing” – was in work emails.
 I remember observing how I enjoyed creating emails, even though the subject was somewhat dull.

 I’d love crafting the email – the choice of words, the subject line, the formatting, the rallying call to action at the end lol.
 I enjoyed it, but these emails were always work-related, so nobody really appreciated them.
-I was like Jamie Oliver cheffing in a cheap burger joint, nobody cared for my organically-made spicy compote, ketchup would do.

-But I did enjoy writing, that much I knew.
 I just didn’t have a vehicle for it.
-Then journaling, and more broadly note taking, came along.
+Then journaling came along.

-Why Note Taking is Beneficial…Maybe Even Life-Changing
+Why Journaling is Life-Changing

 Offloading